 - Jupyter/Python walkthrough (.zip of notebook file, .pdf)

-- Colab/Python walkthrough (.zip of notebook file, .pdf)
+- Colab/Python walkthrough (.zip of notebook file)

 Or add all materials of Python labs directly to your Google Drive via this link.

-Video walkthroughs are available
+Video walkthroughs of tutorials

 In these video tutorials, you can follow along with a screencast of the walkthrough notebooks linked above.
 This way you can follow along and learn some nice tips along the way!